Guide / 2026-05-20

 For the rest of the 2010s, the category was effectively Onshape and a long tail of viewers.
 TinkerCAD existed for hobbyists.
 SketchUp had a browser edition for architectural work.
 Fusion 360 ran in a browser, but only as a streamed instance of the desktop application, not as native code.
 The technology stack would not allow anything more ambitious than that.

 Act two is what we are in now.
 Starting around 2022, with WASM stable and WebGPU drafts working in Chrome Canary, a new generation of browser CAD started to ship.
 Zoo (formerly KittyCAD) opened with a text-first parametric workflow and a custom Rust kernel.
 OnPaste and a handful of others appeared.
-Shapr3D, which was originally iPad-native, expanded into the browser. solidSF, written from scratch in Rust with a custom B-rep kernel and native AI agents, is part of the same wave.
-The pattern is the same across all of them: own the kernel, run it in the browser, do not stream.
+Shapr3D, which was originally iPad-native, expanded into the browser. solidSF, written from scratch in Rust with a custom B-rep kernel and Bryan, is part of the same wave. solidSF keeps that kernel server-side and sends only commands and derived rendering data across the client boundary.

 What you can do in browser CAD today